stephan-nylinder/module-organising-data-dm-practices/_episodes/001-storage.md

 - Prevent unauthorised modification of files and loss of information, thereby preserving data authenticity.

 > ### Discussion
-> How do you manage data integrity and authenticity?
+> What do you do to maintain data integrity and authenticity in your projects and what else could you be doing?
->> ### Examples of best practice rules
+>> ### Examples of practices
->> The best practice rules (UK Data Service, 2017a; Krejčí, 2014) may be summarised as follows:
+>> Some best practice rules (UK Data Service, 2017a; Krejčí, 2014) can be summarised as follows:
 >> - Establish the terms and conditions of data use and make them known to team members and other users;
 >> - Create a ‘master file’ and take measures to preserve its authenticity, i.e. place it in an adequate location and define access rights and responsibilities – who is authorised to make what kind of changes;
 >> - Distinguish between versions shared by researchers and working versions of individuals;